MichaelAlexanderBanuelos/MichaelAlexanderBanuelos/README.md

-- Hi, I’m @MichaelAlexanderBanuelos 👋
+- Hi, I’m Michael Banuelos! 👋
 - I’m interested in Full Stack Development 👀
-- I’m currently learning React and Node 🌱
+- I’m currently creating a crypto portfolio and mock trading platform 🥇
 - I’m looking to collaborate on open source projects! 💞️
-- How to reach me email me at mbanuelos1995@gmail.com 📫
+- You can email me at mbanuelos1995@gmail.com 📫

 <!---
 MichaelAlexanderBanuelos/MichaelAlexanderBanuelos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.